The Grand Canyon's Grand Secret

 Although any evidence of the 1909 cave appears to have been

 along the Grand Canyon is still discouraged under the banner

 of environmentalism and cultural respect.
 Concerns about disturbing

 bat populations and native burial sites are the latest excuse

 used to keep people out.
 Of course the government makes a nice

-over the graves and sacred places of Native Americans at
+over the graves and sacred places of Native Americans at plenty

-caves needed for their use!
+of out various caves needed for their use!

 For Further Reading